 Optimising Energy Efficiency

 Finally, energy-efficient lighting, heating, and cooling systems can dramatically decrease the environmental impact of office space.
 LED lights, for instance, use up to 75% less energy than traditional incandescent bulbs.
 Similarly, smart thermostats and energy-efficient appliances can significantly reduce a company’s carbon footprint.
+This can be particularly helpful in ensuring that your building complies with MEES regulations – especially if you’re looking to sell the building at a later date – and you can learn more here about the current required energy standards in the workplace.

 The Benefits of Sustainable Office Fitouts